E-CAM/E-CAM-Library/Classical-MD-Modules/modules/dask_traj/readme.rst

 Together with `dask-distributed <https://distributed.dask.org/en/latest/>`_ it also allows the computation to be executed in a distributed way, which allows scaling out of a single machine.
-In preliminary tests this approach evens leads to a speedup on a single machine, which is surprising as MDTraj is already a parallel code.
+In preliminary tests this approach even leads to a speedup on a single machine, which is surprising as MDTraj is already a parallel code.

 The splitting of everything in Dask-traj is done in the time-axis of the MD